-Ten (10) semester graduate credits of A, B, or Pass grade may be transferred if received from regionally accredited graduate institutions and recorded as a graduate course on the student's official transcript.
+Ten (10) semester graduate credits of A, B, or Pass grade may be transferred if received from regionally or nationally accredited graduate institutions and recorded as a graduate course on the student's official transcript.
 Up to sixteen (16) semester hours of graduate credits may be transferred from other Minnesota State Universities (Bemidji, Mankato, Metropolitan, Moorhead, St. Cloud, and Southwest) and the University of Minnesota.
-Refer to Winona State University GraduateCatalog http://www.winona.edu/gradcatalog/AcademicPolicies.asp for additional information regarding transfer credit.
+Refer to Winona State University Graduate Catalog academic policies for additional information regarding transfer credit (https://catalog.winona.edu/index.php?catoid=34).
 Transfer credits will NOT be accepted for the following Counselor Education Department Program requirements:

-CE 601 - Foundations of Counseling

-CE 615 - Group Process and Practice

-CE 658 - Microskills

-CE 660 - Counseling Theory and Practice

-CE 680 - Counseling Practicum

-CE 690 - Internship

-CE 695 - Capstone Project
+CE 601 - Foundations of Counseling CE 615 - Group Process and Practice CE 658 - Microskills CE 660 - Counseling Theory and Practice CE 680 - Counseling Practicum CE 690 - Internship CE 695 - Capstone Project CE 699 - Thesis